MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/build-a-dapp.md

 - A curiosity to learn and build.

 ## Steps
+1. Try Token [airdrop templates](https://github.com/MXCzkEVM/token-airdrop-x2e) to create airdrop in one-click
-1. Visit the [dapp-slaps starter template](https://github.com/MXCzkEVM/dapp-slaps) to create an Evm dapp with one-click.
+2. Visit the [dapp-slaps starter template](https://github.com/MXCzkEVM/dapp-slaps) to create an bridge dapp with one-click.

 ## Status page integration